 The made improvements bring in some “noticeable” size savings in small and large apps.

-Meanwhile, there is a plus side of it too.
+Meanwhile, there is a plus side to it too.

 The duo of smaller bundle size and Augmented performance will make users get enhanced and flawless performance of greater value.

-The all-new Ivy renders a number of tools for debugging applications.
-The new ng object for debugging is the new offering for running application in Dev Mode with Ivy runtime.
+The all-new Ivy renders several tools for debugging applications.
+The new ng object for debugging is the new offering for running applications in Dev Mode with Ivy runtime.

-And this is not enough, with Ivy, stack trace to jump directly to the template instruction with the expression has been changed too.
+And this is not enough, with Ivy, stack traces to jump directly to the template instruction with the expression has been changed too.

 With Ivy compiler and runtime, the improvements for handling styles have been made too.

-Earlier, if an application is contained competing definitions for a style.
+Earlier, if an application contained competing definitions for a style.
 Those styles further replace each other destructively.
-Thanks to Ivy, the styles can now be merged in a predictable way.
+Thanks to Ivy, the styles can now be merged predictably.

 The implementation of TestBed in Ivy is now more efficient to use.